UCL/research-computing-with-cpp/session10/02exercise1.md

 - Google Cloud Platform: [https://cloud.google.com](https://cloud.google.com)
 - Microsoft Azure: [http://azure.microsoft.com](http://azure.microsoft.com)

-In this example we'll be using Amazon Web Services.
+### Create a key pair

-### Create an EC2 keypair
+In this exercise we'll be using Amazon Web Services.

 Amazon uses public–key cryptography to authenticate users, so we'll create and register a key pair (a private and public key):